Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 34 (12-10-18) Building a Convolutional layer and Pooling
 - Completed Week 1 of Convolutional Neural Networks
 - Learnt about pooling(POOL) and fully connected(FC)

+### Day 35 (13-10-18) GDG DevFest 2018 and CNN step by step
+- Attended GDG DevFest 2018!
+Was a very informative event for ML/AI practitioners
+- Working on building a CNN step by step